George Young (Scottish footballer): International

 Young was selected for a string of 34 consecutive senior Scotland matches between 1948 and 1953.
 His total of 54 caps made him the first member of the Scotland Football Hall of Fame.
 Young was selected as captain on 48 of those appearances.
 He was also the first player to appear for Scotland as a substitute, when he replaced Billy Campbell of Morton in a Victory International against Switzerland in May 1946 (the Scottish Football Association have since classified the match as a full international, but it is not recognised by FIFA).

 Young captained Scotland throughout the 1949–50 British Home Championship tournament, which FIFA had decreed to be a British qualifying group for the 1950 FIFA World Cup in Brazil.
 The top two teams in the Home Internationals would qualify for Brazil, but the SFA decided Scotland would only travel as British Champions.
 England's 1–0 win at Hampden Park relegated the Scots to second place and they did not travel.
 Four years later, Scotland again qualified as second-placed country in the Home Internationals, and this time the SFA decided they would travel to Switzerland for the World Cup.
 Rangers, however, had arranged a tour of North America at the same time and refused to release their players, including Young.

 In the qualifying tournament for the 1958 FIFA World Cup in Sweden, Scotland were placed in a group with Spain and Switzerland.
 The group began in May 1957, by which time Young had announced he would retire from playing at the end of that season.
-He led Scotland to a 4–2 victory over Spain in the opening game at Hampden on 8 May, and was again captain for their 2–1 victory over Switzerland, in Basle on 19 May.
+He led Scotland to a 4–2 victory over Spain in the opening game at Hampden on 8 May, and was again captain for their 2–1 victory over Switzerland, in Basel on 19 May.
 However, he sustained a thigh strain in that match and did not play in a 3–1 friendly win over then world champions West Germany in Stuttgart three days later.
 Young was not selected for the return match with Spain in Madrid on 26 May, which Spain won 4–1, meaning his international career was over.

 Young also won 22 caps for the Scottish League XI between 1947 and 1956, the second-highest all-time total for the team.